 The current Geostationary Operational Environmental Satellites (GOES) are three-axis stabilized spacecraft in geosynchronous orbits.
 The current primary satellites, GOES-8 and GOES-10, are stationed over the east and west coasts of the United States.
 These satellites are used to provide simultaneous images and soundings of the Western Hemisphere.
-GOES-12 was launched in July of 2001 and will be placed in the storage mode in December 2001 after post-launch checkout.
-The GOES-12 spacecraft will be stored in orbit near GOES-11 and GOES-9 and will be ready for the replacement of the older operational spacecraft if necessary.
+The GOES-12, GOES-11 and GOES-9 are stored in orbit and are ready for the replacement of the older operational spacecraft if necessary.
 GOES-3 and GOES-7, spin-stabilized satellites from the previous GOES series, continue a track record of more than 55 years of combined service via continued support of non-NOAA users in a data relay mode (non-imaging).